 Content pruning should be part of your SEO strategy.
 This involves not only deleting outdated or irrelevant content but also improving and consolidating existing content.
 Google advises against deleting old content based solely on age.
 Instead, evaluate the content's value and make necessary adjustments to enhance its relevance and quality.

 Proper redirection is essential.
-When you delete a page without setting up a 301 redirect, you risk losing any link equity associated with that page.
+When you delete a page without setting up a 301 redirectA permanent redirect from one URL to another., you risk losing any link equity associated with that page.
 This can have lasting negative effects on your search engine rankings.
 Hence, always make sure that deleted pages point to relevant, high-quality content on your site.

 When you delete a page, implementing proper 301 redirects is crucial to preserve link equity and maintain SEO value.